Advertisement

 • "I've been working for years.
 When will I ever buy one?"

-• "If I take 3-4 years EMI, I'll be done with it.
-Then I can focus on other investments."
+• "If I take 3-4 years EMI, I'll be done with it."

 These feelings are completely normal and human.